 Academic background, professional experience, standardized test scores, recommendations, research experience.
 These elements and more combine to give UNC Charlotte a glimpse of who you are as a prospective student.
 That's why Graduate Program Directors approach the application process holistically, considering information that may indicate an applicant's potential for success in a given program.

 We encourage you to apply for graduate admission at UNC Charlotte.
 The application process is performed entirely online.
-If you haven’t already, please set up your prospective student portal account at http://mygradschool.uncc.edu.
+If you haven’t already, please set up your prospective student portal account.
 This is your gateway to the application process and a valuable tool to stay informed about graduate programs.

-Please refer to the Application Requirements on this website for information pertinent to the process.
-Graduate Admissions Counselors are also available to answer questions if you cannot locate answers on the FAQ page.
+Please refer to the Application Requirements for information pertinent to the process.
+Graduate Admissions Counselors are also available to answer questions if you cannot locate answers in the FAQs.
 You may email the counselors at email@example.com.